 If you're struggling to secure a long-term or permanent position, internships and apprenticeships are great ways to gain that much-needed experience.
 They make it possible to earn a wage while acquiring first-hand knowledge of a job or organisation, are useful for building a network of contacts and can sometimes lead to permanent employment.

-Relevant internships look impressive on your CV and can make you stand out from the crowd.
-They last from a couple of weeks to a year, but be warned - competition for positions is fierce.
-Some larger companies may have a formal internship programme, so check the websites of organisations you're interested in to see what's available.
+An internship looks impressive on your CV and can make you stand out from the crowd.
+Some larger companies may offer a formal internship programme, so check the websites of organisations you're interested in to see what's available.
 You may need to apply speculatively to small and medium-sized enterprises (SMEs), as their opportunities are rarely advertised.

 Apprenticeships are a long-term agreement and can take from one to four years to complete.
 The majority of apprentices are guaranteed a job on completion of their programme.

-Volunteering positions are more easily won than an internship and they're a sure-fire way to boost your employability, especially if you have no relevant experience.
-While unpaid, what you lack in financial gain you'll profit from in terms of the skills and contacts.
+Volunteering positions are more easily secured than an internship and they're a sure-fire way to boost your employability, especially if you have no relevant experience.
+Although unpaid, you'll profit from the skills and contacts you gain.

-Employer's value volunteering experience as it shows commitment, initiative and a strong work ethic - after all, you're working for free - which are all valuable, appealing traits to prospective employers.
+Volunteering experience shows commitment, initiative and a strong work ethic - after all, you're working for free - which are all valuable, appealing traits to prospective employers.

-This kind of experience also provides a range of sought-after transferable skills, such as team work, confidence, time management, flexibility, communication and organisation.
+You'll also develop a range of sought-after, transferable skills, such as teamwork, confidence, time management, adaptability, communication and organisation.